 The eclectic mix of building styles is valued.
 It provides an opportunity for innovative new styles of replacement or new dwellings with environmentally friendly features.
 What are the aspirations or concerns of people who live there?
-How should we control development to maintain the existing semi-rural feel and avoid a sense of urban sprawl?
+Are any further controls necessary to maintain the existing semi-rural feel and avoid a sense of urban sprawl?

-Area 4- Farmland setting (other areas inside and immediately outside village)
+11. Area 4 Farmland setting (agricultural areas inside and immediately outside village, also golf course land)